rustfs/docs.rustfs.com/docs/about/index.md

 # About Us

-**RustFS is committed to becoming a world-leading company in data security and cost reduction.**
+**RustFS is dedicated to leading the industry in data security and cost-efficiency.**

-RustFS is a world-renowned open-source infrastructure solution for distributed object storage.
-It is a project jointly initiated and composed of talented storage architects and open-source enthusiasts from across the globe.
+RustFS is a cutting-edge open-source infrastructure solution for distributed object storage.
+It is a project driven by a global community of talented storage architects and open-source enthusiasts.
 Our core values are: Integrity, Focus, and Simplicity.

-Our vision is to provide multilingual, secure, and cost-effective distributed object storage products to the world.
+Our vision is to provide secure, multilingual, and cost-effective distributed object storage solutions to the world.

-RustFS continuously ensures data security and reduces data storage costs across all aspects including artificial intelligence, big data, video, cloud computing, encrypted storage, industrial production, cloud-native, and data backup.
+RustFS continuously ensures data security and reduces storage costs across diverse sectors, including artificial intelligence, big data, media streaming, cloud computing, encrypted storage, industrial IoT, cloud-native applications, and data backup.

-Helping humanity achieve global storage solutions, we are on the way...
+We are committed to building the future of global storage infrastructure.

 ## Our Vision and Values